zalgonoise/research/ddd/secrets-store.md

 `getSharedSecret` validates the request by fetching the owner's shares for this secret, and checking whether the share is not expired, and if the user is a target.
 If they are, then the secret is deciphered with a `getSecret` call, and its key updated to the `username:key` format.

+Below is how `GetSecret` looks like.
+When the secret key validation indicates that it is a shared secret, the key is split into username and key; which is processed with `getSharedSecret`.
+Otherwise it just goes through the `getSecret` routine:

 ```go
 // GetSecret fetches the secret with key `key`, for user `username`.
 Returns a secret and an error